Business & Humanities Graduates

 • coordinating weekly academy and nursery programmes.

 I got the opportunity to develop both as a player and person.
 I have gained in-depth knowledge in the areas of Sports management and coaching through theory and practical learning.
 I completed a work placement in China.
 I worked with various GAA Clubs on areas such as club development, club administration roles, club structures and coaching assistance in 6 major cities-Shanghai, Beijing, Guangzhou, Shenzhen, Suzhou and Dalian.
 I also have been involved working as a Performance Analyst with Kilkenny senior hurlers for the 4 years while completing my studies.
 Institute of Technology Carlow provides top class facilities and staff that allow each student reach their potential.
 The variety of modules provided a wide range of disciplines to focus in on.
-It has also allowed me to continue my education by completing a Master’s course in Strength and Conditioning in Institute of Technology Carlow.
+It has also allowed me to continue my education by completing a Master’s course in Strength and Conditioning in Carlow.

 Sport and Exercise (Rugby)

-Institute of Technology Carlow gave me both the knowledge and the experience to start coaching at an elite level and I firmly believe I would not be in the position I am now without them.
+Study in Carlow gave me both the knowledge and the experience to start coaching at an elite level and I firmly believe I would not be in the position I am now without them.

 Professional Social Care